Donald P. Bellisario College of Communications: History

-Student organizations

-The college has more than forty media opportunities and student organizations, both on and off campus.
-These include CommAgency, CommRadio, and Centre County Report.

 Facilities

-The college has state-of-the-art facilities, located in several buildings on the University Park campus.
+The college has facilities located in several buildings on the University Park campus.

 The Donald P. Bellisario Media Center (or Bellisario Media Center) opened in 2021.
 The media center is located in the Willard Building, and brings many of the college's facilities under one roof.
 The 63,000 square-foot (5,853 sq m) media center contains classrooms, offices, television studios, and spaces for film and video creation, and houses student-media operations.
 Funding for its construction was supported by University funds and a $30 million dollar gift from Donald P. Bellisario.
 Construction began in 2019.
 Classes were first held in the media center in August 2021.

 Alumni

 There are some 30,000 alumni.
 The program's more prominent graduates include: